mfruzan/CoreDetector/README.md

 chmod +x pipeline_Minimap.sh
 ```

 #### Step 3.
-Set path in the shell script to run CoreDetector Java file lines 73 and 82 in pipeline_Minimap.sh
+Set path in the pipeline_Minimap.sh shell script lines 73 and 82 to run CoreDetector

 Edit the path on lines 73 and 82 in pipeline_Minimap.sh to CoreDetector Java file 'MFbio.jar'